Skip to content

 alt Access Token for API-1 Missing or Expired

-Note over BFF: Minting access_token using refresh_token<br/>(Confidential Client Authentication)<br/><br/>1.
-BFF checks: Do I have a valid refresh_token?<br/> → Yes: Use refresh_token to get new access_token (silent)<br/> → No: Redirect to IdP /authorize<br/><br/>2.
+Note over BFF: FALLBACK FLOW (If Refresh Token Invalid)<br/><br/>1.
+BFF checks: Do I have a valid refresh_token?<br/> -> Yes: Use refresh_token to get new access_token (silent Confidential Client Authentication)<br/> -> No: Redirect (or popup) to IdP /authorize<br/><br/>2.
 Browser redirects to /authorize<br/> Automatically sends idp_session cookie (from previous login)<br/><br/>3.
-IdP validates session cookie<br/> → Valid: Return auth code immediately (SSO, no login UI)<br/> → Invalid: Show interactive login page<br/><br/>4.
-BFF exchanges auth code for tokens<br/> Uses client_secret (confidential client)<br/><br/>🚀In this flow, BFF has a valid refresh_token, allowing it to silently obtain new access tokens without user interaction
+IdP validates session cookie<br/> -> Valid: Return auth code immediately (SSO, no login UI)<br/> -> Invalid: Show interactive login page<br/><br/>4.
+BFF exchanges auth code for tokens<br/> Uses client_secret (confidential client)<br/><br/>🚀In this flow, BFF has a valid refresh_token, allowing it to silently obtain new access tokens without user interaction,<br/>which achieves the effect of SSO (not a real SSO) without needing the browser to bounce back to the IdP.

 BFF ->> IdP: POST /token (Refresh Grant)<br/>{grant_type=refresh_token,<br/>refresh_token=RT777,<br/>client_id=my_bff,<br/>client_secret=SECRET,<br/>resource=https://api-1}